 Easier said than done?
 Yes.
 But there is truth in it and worth giving it a go.
 You owe it to your mental and physical health to find ways of coping with a job you’re unhappy with if you genuinely feel there’s no way out.
 Just promise yourself that you won’t become complacent with the notion that there isn’t a way out – make a point of going through these steps again after a couple of months and you might find an idea that was hiding on you the first time round.

 I hope this have provided you with some clarity on the options open to you.
 It’s important to really figure out what you want in a career before working through the four options.
-If you’re unfortunate enough to not know what you want to do, there will be a post or two about this in the coming weeks.
+If you’re unfortunate enough to not know what you want to do, there will be a post or two about this in the coming weeks (Update: I’ve now written a post on a secret to finding your perfect career here).
 I use the term ‘unfortunate’ not in a derogatory way, but with total empathy as I was in this boat for far too long before learning what I wanted to do in my career.

 Do you want to carry on the conversation and leave a comment, or just say hi?
 Come on over to the Avid Doer social media accounts and have a chat there – you’re more likely to catch me in those neck of the woods!
 The links are at the top of the page.
 See you soon!